xrettle/WFGY/value_manifest/README.md

 - "I want a quick demo" -> TXT OS
 - "I want public stress tests" -> benchmarks/benchmark-vs-gpt5/README
 - "I want WFGY 3.0 live view" -> EventHorizon README
+- "Who is already using this" -> recognition/README

 Maintenance checklist for maintainers:
 - Confirm Compass YOU ARE HERE marker points to value_manifest/README only.